dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-01-02-calc-fullscreen-elements.md

 title = "Using CSS calc to make elements fullscreen"
 +++

+> **Heads up.** The styling of my website changed since writing this post, so the element may look different than intended.

 This blog always had a pretty minimal amount of CSS, but somehow I still kicked off 2024 by throwing away all styles and starting over.

 The constraints I set for myself were as follows: